Munich Practical Notes

 Summer heat underground.
 July in Munich is warmer than many visitors expect, and underground platforms hold heat.
 Older U-Bahn carriages can be uncomfortable during peak hours.
 Bring water.

-07Getting to Allianz Arena by public transport
+08Getting to Allianz Arena

-10Going back to the airport: watch the S1 split
+09Going back to the airport: watch the S1 split

 S1 can split into two sections mid-journey.
 Only one section continues to the airport.